- Entry deadline: [07th October 2022] 11.59pm UTC + 4:00.

-- The Middle East Public Relations Awards are open to all parties involved in the use of public relations for communication purposes; public relations consultancies, freelancers, in-house communications departments, digital agencies and media owners.
+- The Middle East Public Relations Awards are open to all parties involved in the use of public relations for communication purposes; public relations consultancies, freelancers, in-house communications departments, digital agencies, media owners, students and academia.

 - Companies or individuals may submit entries on behalf of themselves or others.
 It is the entrants’ responsibility to seek and ensure permission has been granted for the right to use the intellectual property of the brand or client entered.
 For categories recognising the performance of teams or consultancies rather than individuals or campaigns, financial and other figures should relate to your most recent financial year.

-- Please make sure all your entry details are entered correctly, including organisation and campaign name, as this will be used in the awards presentation if selected as a finalist.
+- Please make sure all your entry details are entered correctly, including organization and campaign name, as this will be used in the awards presentation and engraved on trophies if selected as a finalist or winner.

 - You are eligible to enter more than one category for each campaign, as long as the work submitted meets the specific criteria of each category.
 You will receive a 50% discount on multiple submissions for the same entry.

-- Entry fees may be paid by credit card, cheque or bank transfer.
+- Entry fees may be paid by credit card or bank transfer.
 An invoice will be issued at time of completing submissions.
-If your submissions have not been paid within seven days from close of entry they will not be included for judging unless otherwise agreed upon.
+If your submissions have not been paid for within five days of close of entry they will not be included for judging, unless otherwise agreed.

-- MEPRA’s Executive Director may carry out random due diligence checks on shortlisted entries, which will include confidential verification of information.
+- MEPRA’s General Manager may carry out random due diligence checks on shortlisted entries, which will include confidential verification of information.

-Due to the business impacts of COVID-19, MEPRA is providing a 50% discount on all award entries for members.
+Due to the continuing business impacts of COVID-19, MEPRA is providing a 20% discount on all award entries for members.
 The price per entry is now: